shinyay/agentic-inner-loop-workshop/docs/workshop/06_run_and_evaluate.md

 Open the AI Toolkit view in VS Code.
 You should see features like Prompt Builder / Agent Builder, Bulk Run, Evaluation, etc.

+### Step 1.5 — Select a hosted model (GitHub Models or Foundry)

+In AI Toolkit's **Model Catalog**, select a model to run your prompt/agent.

+Recommended options for the workshop:

+- **GitHub Models** — quickest start if you have a GitHub account + token
+- **Microsoft Foundry** — best if you already have an Azure / Foundry environment

+If you cannot access a hosted provider, you can still run the deterministic lane and continue the workshop using the rule-based baseline.

 ### Step 2 — Create a baseline prompt

 Create a prompt that takes two variables: